 Ridiculous as it sounds, young mothers all over the country are lectured, chastised, given the evil eye, even kicked out of establishments for doing nothing more than feeding her child.
-This type of behavior has given moms the (untrue and unfair) idea that there is something wrong or shameful about breastfeeding, especially in public.
+This type of behavior has given moms the (untrue and unfair) idea that breastfeeding is wrong or shameful, especially in public.
 Listen closely, mamas: there is nothing shameful or gross about feeding your child.
 You have the RIGHT to feed your baby when and where you see fit.
 Whether you use a cover or let it all hang out, nourishing your baby is top priority.
 Don’t let anyone shame you from doing what you need to do.

-I was lucky in that I can remember very few experiences in which I felt like someone was disapproving of my nursing in public.
-Many times I would use a cover if my kid would allow it, but often I didn’t have one handy or my child refused to eat with a blanket over his head (I mean, wouldn’t you?) or I was in a hurry.
-Every now and then I noticed someone staring with a “look” on his face.
-When I noticed it I either ignored the person or gave him my best “I dare you!” look.
+I was lucky because I can remember very few experiences where I felt like someone was disapproving of my nursing in public.
+I often would use a cover if my kid would allow it, but usually, I didn’t have one handy, or my child refused to eat with a blanket over his head (I mean, wouldn’t you?), or I was in a hurry.
+Every now and then, I noticed someone staring with a “look” on his face.
+I either ignored the person or gave him my best “I dare you!” look when I saw it.
 I was always left alone after that!

 Side effects may include . . .

 If you’ve researched breastfeeding, you’ve probably found articles discussing common ailments that can accompany it, such as mastitis and thrush.
-Both of these conditions, while awful and painful, are easily treatable and can be prevented (although some mamas have a hard time with recurrent bouts of both).
-One ailment that was a complete mystery to me (and a shock to find out I had it) was a little known condition called D-MER (Dysphoric Milk Ejection Reflex), in which nursing actually causes negative emotions that occur right before milk release and continue for several minutes.
+While awful and painful, both of these conditions are easily treatable and can be prevented (although some mamas have a hard time with recurrent bouts of both).
+One ailment that was a complete mystery to me (and a shock to find out I had it) was a little-known condition called D-MER (Dysphoric Milk Ejection Reflex).
+This is when nursing can cause negative emotions right before milk release and continue for several minutes.